ex-nerd/ex-nerd.hugo/content/resume.md

 {{% md %}}
 Hi, you've found my "full" resume (i.e. curriculum vitae).
 It isn't tailored for any specific job application, and contains a very wide sampling of skills and experience (often not specifically related to my chosen profession in technology).
 I mostly use it as a conversation starter before providing a more concise/professional PDF version.

 This is always my most up-to-date resume — if you ask me for an updated version, I will just send you this URL.
-You can also feel free to check out my [LinkedIn profile](https://www.linkedin.com/in/exnerd), which I also keep up to date.

 If you have my phone number on file, please do not call it.
 I don't answer unknown numbers and you are much more likely to receive a reply by sending job details to me via email.
 I check my email regularly and will reply quickly if I'm interested.

 <!-- However, I am not looking for employment at the moment.
 I am happily employed in a job that I enjoy.
 That doesn't mean that I'm not open to considering other opportunities, but it does mean that I have no interest in contract positions, anything outside of the Seattle area, or anything that pays less than what I currently make (so please provide salary ranges if you decide to contact me). -->

+Please feel free to check out my [LinkedIn profile](https://www.linkedin.com/in/exnerd), which I also keep up to date.

 {{% /md %}}
 </article>